top

 Purchasing and Using CBD in Assisted Living / Memory Care

 Assisted living communities do not normally provide pharmaceutical services.
 Registered nurses who work for the residence might be able to obtain medications for residents based on their service plans.
 More commonly, the responsibility of filling prescriptions (and even obtaining over-the-counter medications) falls with the family of the resident.
-Families will deliver the medications to either the resident or to the administrators of the residence who centrally control medications on their residents’ behalf.
-Families provide the medications, manage refills and inform the staff of the prescription dosage and schedule.
+Families will deliver the medications to either the resident or to the administrators of the residence who control medications on their residents’ behalf.
+Families also manage refills and inform the staff of the prescription dosage and schedule.

 In situations such as these, it is a relatively simple process for the family to obtain CBD from a state-licensed dispensary or purchase CBD legally online and provide the medication to the residence along with the patient’s other medications.
 It is very important, however, that they check with the residence ahead of time to make sure CBD is allowed in the residence.
 If a memory care home does not take money from the federal government and CBD is considered legal by the state, then there shouldn’t be a problem.
 If the home accepts payments via the government programs Medicare and Medicaid, will likely only allow FDA-approved medications, which would not include CBD (except to treat epilepsy).

-CBD can be ordered online and delivered to one’s home, or assisted living residence with a 30, 60, or 90-day supply.
+Available Here: CBD can be ordered online and delivered to one’s home, or assisted living residence with a 30, 60, or 90-day supply.
 Order here